All Episodes

 Democrats say it doesn't work.

-By the way, how come nobody asked Bill Clinton to get the CIA to stop waterboarding when he was president during the nineties?
+By the way, how come nobody asked Bill Clinton to get the CIA to stop waterboarding when he was president during the 90s?

 See how he always escapes this stuff?

-Then the Democrats and the Liberals tell us that torture is ineffective, because people will say anything to get out of it and to uh stop it from happening.
+And the Democrats and the liberals tell us that torture is ineffective because people will say anything to get out of it and to stop it from happening.

 And of course, waterboarding is horrible.